Epstein zeta method for many-body lattice sums: Zeta representation of many-body lattice sums

 For small values of $n$, the many-body zeta function can be written in terms of known functions.
 While the $1$-body zeta function vanishes, the $2$-body zeta function again reduces to an Epstein zeta function, which is summarized in the following corollary.

 \begin{corollary} Let $\Lambda=A\mathds Z^d$ with $A\in \mathds R^{d\times d}$ regular, and $\nu_1,\nu_2\in \mathds C$.
 Then

-where the dashed integral denotes the meromorphic continuation to $\nu_i\in \mathds C$ by means of the Hadamard integral. \begin{proof} We start by inserting the defining lattice sum of the Epstein zeta function.
-Using restriction $\mathrm{Re}(\nu_1)>d$, we can exchange integral and sum by the Fubini-Tonelli theorem.
-By Lemma~\ref{lem:brillouin_int}, the integral over the exponential yields
+where the dashed integral denotes the meromorphic continuation to $\nu_i\in \mathds C$ by means of the Hadamard integral. \begin{proof} In analogy to the proof of \Cref{thm:epstein_representation}, we can exchange integral and sum for $\mathrm{Re}(\nu_i)>d$ by the Fubini-Tonelli theorem.
+The integral over the exponential yields

 where the right-hand side is, of course, already holomorphic for $\nu\in \mathds C$.
 Following an analogous argument, we find